Legalism | Beth Immanuel Messianic Synagogue

 Evangelicals often point out that we are saved by grace, not by works, but most people do not have a clear idea of what the Bible means when speaking of the "works of the law."
 This teaching from Galatians offers an exploration of the terms "justification," "works of the law," and "faith in Jesus Christ" as employed in the Pauline Epistles.

 Why does Paul refer to the Torah as "the law of sin and death"?
 What does it mean to say that we have "died to the law"?
-This teaching tackles some of the most difficult material in the Pauline epistles to try to make sense of Paul's theology regarind the Torah.
+This teaching tackles some of the most difficult material in the Pauline epistles to try to make sense of Paul's theology regarding the Torah.

 Download the attached PDF from the original 2014 class to follow along.